torbenbarsballe/worldbuilding-docs/culture/races/aeldar/aelfae.md

-# Æl'fae
+# Ã†l'fae

-The original Æl'fae were a group of nomadic Ældar skilled in animal shapeshifting.
-Modern Æl'fae are nomadic natural shapeshifters, who can shapeshift between a human form and a single animal form. Æl'fae most often live in small family groups (5-15 individuals).
+The original Ã†l'fae were a group of nomadic Ã†ldar skilled in animal shapeshifting.
+Modern Ã†l'fae are nomadic natural shapeshifters, who can shapeshift between a human form and a single animal form. Ã†l'fae most often live in small family groups (5-15 individuals).
 A single family of 'fae will generally have the same or similar animal form.
 Lone 'fae are also fairly common.
-Æl'fae have an average lifespan of 30-50 years.
+Ã†l'fae have an average lifespan of 30-50 years.
 They reach physical maturity at age 9-10 if born in human form, or age 3-4 if born in animal form, although they do not reach their full size until around age 12 - 16 (regardless of birth form).
 They usually manifest shapeshifting abilities shortly before they reach physical maturity.
-All types of Æl'fae tend to adopt many of the mannerisms and behaviors of the animal forms they favor. Æl'fae do not have any spoken language.
+All types of Ã†l'fae tend to adopt many of the mannerisms and behaviors of the animal forms they favor. Ã†l'fae do not have any spoken language.
 Instead, they communicate using a complex combination of vocalizations and body language similar to that used by the forms they favor (with some modifications for expressing more complex concepts).
 This allows